Nandhini31/express-handlebars/README.md

 Future Improvement

-    - I would have liked to mock the calls and use stub for stubbing test data using Sinon.
+    - Stubs for test data and Mock for making calls using Sinon

-# Tech Stack
+# Built With

 - Node +  Express.js
 - Package Manager: npm